BibianaFam/startbioinfo-wxs_pipeline/readme.md

 ---

 ## Notes
-This workflow is intended only for training purposes NOT optimized for large scale or clinical production analysis
+This workflow is intended only for training purposes.
+NOT optimized for large scale or clinical production analysis.

 ---